 Cocktails?
 Pretty good cocktail service, if you don't mind being served by waitresses in really dopey-looking French police costumes.
 Although, maybe that's a turn on to some.
 Of course, appropriate swatches of the costumes have been chopped out so you can see cleavage and leg.

 Who Gets Comps?
 The slot club links several Harrah's properties.
-As a slot player, you won't get much unless you're a dollar or $5 player.
-At the tables, bet $25 chips before you can expect free food.
-Bet $100 chips if you want them to ask you to sleep over.
+As a slot player, you won't get much until you're a dollar or higher player, or you're a very dedicated quarter junkie.

 Eiffel Tower Restaurant: Very good French food eleven stories above the Strip and just about the most expensive joint in town.
 This is the fanciest and most "romantic" restaurant at Paris, and you have to dress accordingly.
 They serve traditional French cuisine.
 Make reservations in advance and try to be there for sunset.
 If you just want to eat even higher up in the air, there are the Rio Voodoo Cafe and the Stratosphere Top of the World restaurant.